HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 * Easier topic modelling and clustering across multiple pages, websites and concepts; enabling new types of research, comparison and services.
 * Enriching analytics data, to allow for deeper and horizontalized analysis of content and performance.
 * Creating a unified (or at least, connected) language and syntax for querying business systems and website content.
-* Semantic Search; using the same rich metadata used for search engine optimization, to create and manage internal search systems.
+* Semantic search; using the same rich metadata used for search engine optimization, to create and manage internal search systems.

-Whilst the findings of our research is inevitably shaped by the influence of search engines, we hope to also explore other types, formats, and use-cases of structured data.
+Whilst the findings of our research are inevitably shaped by the influence of search engines, we hope to also explore other types, formats, and use-cases of structured data.

 ## Types of structured data and coverage